gameserverapp/Platform/Documentation/docs/dashboard/monetization/deliveries.md

 Every action on a delivery is logged to help you understand what happened.
 This is especially helpful when deliveries are failing.

 :::tip Log details
-Click the <icon icon="fa-solid fa-chevron-down" size="lg" /> icon in the logs section to show more details.
+Click the <Icon icon="fa-solid fa-chevron-down" size="lg" /> icon in the logs section to show more details.
 :::

 :::caution Solve command issues